bjrnwnklr/AoC/synacor/synacor.md

 1. After taking tablet: oWiFbDGYUTNN
 1. In twisty passages: xSoSzxDgGMtz
 1. After using teleporter in ruins: FwGIPVHecGNX
+1. After using teleporter with energy level 6 (not sure if correct): pofGpsbyRMTy (not correct!)

 # How to get the codes: